Big changes ahead for the plaza!

-Cape Girardeau will soon be home to a new entertainment complex you’ll be able to visit on a Heartland Weekend.
+Cape Girardeau is now home to a new entertainment complex you’ll be able to visit on a Heartland Weekend.

 Andy Patel, a Cape Girardeau businessman, is in the process of redeveloping 10-acres in the northeast corner of the Town Plaza.

 The $2 million project includes renovations to the building that used to house The Venue.

 You could consider it a family entertainment complex that’s comparable to a Dave & Busters.

-Inside we now know you’ll find bowling, arcade games for all ages, virtual reality, shuffleboards, billiards, the biggest sports bar TV in Cape, ax throwing, karaoke lounges, a cigar lounge, and more.
+Inside you’ll find bowling, arcade games for all ages, virtual reality, shuffleboards, billiards, the biggest sports bar TV in Cape, ax throwing, karaoke lounges, a cigar lounge, and more.

 AND IT’S ALL UNDER ONE ROOF!